 This was easily the most difficult sample to produce.
 Due to the clear nature and somewhat sticky surface made this a real task to complete.
 Two layers of plastic were woven together each layer acting as either warp of weft.
 Strips were cut into each layer but not all the way across the fabric.
 There was one edge where all the strips were attached.
 Once each strip was fully woven into the layer below it (starting from the bottom), I was able to use the sewing machine to secure the loose ends to keep them from coming undone.
 As with previous samples, the clear nature of the fabric posed challenges – namely being able to see what I’m doing.
 All in all, this was a great sample to make.
 A slow sample, but a great one.

 I expected this to be more difficult than it ended up being.
-The punch was fine to make holes up to the maximum depth of the jaw son the punch.
+The punch was fine to make holes up to the maximum depth of the jaws on the punch.
 I even tried making two rows of parallel perforations (below) by folding the plastic.
 While the thicker fabric required a bit more pressure on the punch, it made holes with relative ease.
 I wasn’t sure what else to do with this particular sample so I left it as just perforated/punched fabric.

 Recalling the theme I had researched – Bulbous and Inflated, I thought it was important to attempt a shape that fit that theme.
 Stitching by hand into the vinyl shower curtain was quite easy – the needle penetrated the surface without issue.
 The gathered shapes could have been around a larger circumference to allow the plastic to gather more easily but as they were, they mostly did what I set out to have them do.
 In this case, I find the grey thread distracting but haven’t rejected this concept for further exploration.
 I just have to think about it more.

 Having explored numerous configurations of layering, cutting, stitching, gathering, and so on with the vinyl sheeting and making observations that have me with more questions than answers, I am going to look at these same explorations with a different fabric.
 I intend to repeat these samples using denim.
-I may use flannel or jersey instead, depending on availability.
-When I have samples and observations using the next material, they will be listed below.

 Woven Upholstery Fabric Sample Ranges